Lzchyi/Project/README.md

 Tasks

-This project is mainly to create a file repository system using client-server TCP/IP model in c program.
+This project is mainly to create a file repository system using client-server TCP/IP model in c or c++ program.
+We use c++ to build the system.
 It is used for the user file storage.

 We have followed the following requirements while developing.